What's social media got to do with it?

 A core topic of conversation despite the explicit narrative in the show, is the insidious and vast dissemination of toxic communication.
 Tanner and colleagues (2025) describe toxic communication as“the deliberate framing and intensification of gender relations through the lens of male control and domination, alongside the denigration, devaluation, or defamation of feminine and non-binary identities associated with hegemonic masculinity”.
 That “manifests in a spectrum ranging from subtle humour to explicit violence.
 This diversity of content potentially appeals to a wide range of the population across varying tastes, ages, and attitudes toward gender while perpetuating narratives that reflect and reinforce entrenched patterns of male dominance” .An issue that continues to be debated within our parent and school communities.

 Nevertheless, the fear of our teen’s susceptibility to external influences is not new, and certainly not specific to this generation.
 Caregivers will inherently see risk and danger in things that were not part of our own development, or that feel outside our control of influence.
-Nevertheless neurologically, we know the adolescent brain is underdeveloped and typically influenced by social status above most things.
+Neurologically and developmentally, we know the adolescent brain is underdeveloped and typically influenced by social status above most things.
 Perhaps then this fear is not wholly misplaced.

 What does research tell us?